 Students are under no obligation to remain at the clinical placement if they find it is no longer a good fit.
 A two-week notice of resignation is appreciated but not required.
+Any fees that have not been paid in accordance with the placement contract will remain as a balance on the students' account and must still be paid prior to having any NARM paperwork signed.

 Staff Midwives may ask a student to leave the birth center premises at any time.
 Students may be asked to not return to shift at any time for good cause or per the midwives discretion.